SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/crm-server.md

 SuperOffice CRM onsite is scalable, flexible, and simple to use.
 The biggest benefit of an onsite installation is that you can control the CRM software, in-house.

-**SuperOffice 8.0 is major sized technical upgrade.** This means that:
+**SuperOffice 8.0 is a major-sized technical upgrade.** This means that:

 * Database will be upgraded (not a rebuild).
 * New version of web services.
-Note that old version back to Services73 are available.
+Note that old versions back to Services73 are available.
 * Check with your 3.rd party vendor if their modules are 8 ready.
 * All travelers must be in.
 * All Satellites must be re-generated after the upgrade.